FilipaGo/home-4-us-desktop-site-prototype/README.md

 </p>
 <br></br>

 > [Lato is] A typeface that would seem quite transparent when used in body text but would display some original traits when used in larger sizes. (...)
 He used classical proportions (particularly visible in the uppercase) to give the letterforms familiar harmony and elegance. (...)
 The semi-rounded details of the letters give Lato a feeling of warmth, while the strong structure provides stability and seriousness.
 Male and female, serious but friendly.
-With the feeling of the Summer.

 <br></br>
 <p align="center">